This is a preview of the Shortform book summary of How to Stop Worrying and Start Living by Dale Carnegie.

 (Shortform note: According to Eckhart Tolle (The Power of Now), focusing on the present moment provides far more benefits than just alleviating worry: It allows you to accept your life as it happens and maintain a feeling of inner peace and happiness.
 This is because practicing present-moment awareness calms your internal monologue, thus reducing critical thoughts you have about yourself or your experiences.
 Since your critical thoughts often impede your ability to feel...

-Want to learn the rest of How to Stop Worrying and Start Living in 21 minutes?
+Want to learn the ideas in How to Stop Worrying and Start Living better than ever?

 Unlock the full book summary of How to Stop Worrying and Start Living by signing up for Shortform .